As Michigan and the nation said goodbye to Congressman John Dingell in 2019, MotorCities also says farewell and thank you to our champion.

 Grants are intended for short-term, high impact projects that need that extra little bit to move from concept to reality.
 Examples of mini-grants might include tours, field trips, conferences, lectures, planning and studies.
 If you have an idea please do not hesitate to reach out to see if it qualifies.

-You can review a previous grant training session, but any new applicant must attend the workshop AND contact MotorCities Grant Coordinator, Brian Yopp (This email address is being protected from spambots.
+Click here to review the 2023 MotorCities Grant Training Workshop.
+New applicants must review the workshop AND contact MotorCities Grant Coordinator, Brian Yopp (This email address is being protected from spambots.
 You need JavaScript enabled to view it., 313.259.3425 x 307) prior to submitting an application.

 GUIDELINES